swarnalilouha/Utility-Scripts/README.md

 # Utility-Scripts
-These are various utility scripts that are used for routine sample analysis and data parsing in WDPB.
+These are various utility scripts that are used for routine sequencing sample analysis and data parsing.